Selector Radio

 Selector Radio is a weekly two-hour radio show produced by Audio Always for the British Council.
 Its aim is to introduce new music and scenes from the UK, inspired by influences from around the world, to listeners across the globe.
 The shows covers many musical genres, ranging from grime, indie, soul, and dance and also features live sessions and DJ mixes including coverage from its own stages at South by Southwest and The Great Escape.

 Launched in 2001, as The Selector, the show is broadcast in more than 30 countries.
 In 2011, The Sunday Times likened Selector Radio to "the best of John Peel".

 As well as being aired in many countries around the world, the show is also available weekly via Mixcloud.

 Presenters

-From the launch of Selector radio in June 2009, the presenter was Andrea Oliver.
+From the launch of Selector radio in June 2001, the presenter was Andrea Oliver.
 From June 2009 to September 2019, the presenter was DJ Goldierocks.

 On Friday 4 October 2019, Jamz Supernova was announced as the new presenter.
 She hosted events with the British Council at SXSW and The Great Escape festivals, aiming to champion UK music far and wide.

 On Friday 22 December 2023, Sian Eleri was announced as the new presenter.

+Mo Ayoub is the regular deputy presenter and host of the sister podcast Selector: Behind the Music.